Published: May 20, 2024

 Diabetes is (sadly) another widespread chronic disease — over 450M people suffer from this medical condition to a certain level.
 Luckily, the community’s actively working towards improving an already existing supply of smart diabetes management devices.
 Let’s talk about what’s already available on the market.

-As of now, one of the most advanced smart technologies in the industry is sensors inserted under patients’ skin, with or without insulin pumps.
+As of now, one of the most advanced smart Internet of Things technologies for healthcare is sensors inserted under patients’ skin, with or without insulin pumps.
 We’re talking about Continuous Glucose Monitoring (CGM) systems that allow measuring glucose level every couple of minutes throughout the whole day.

 Medtronic provides one of the classic CGM smart systems.
 The device is suitable for people with type 1 and type 2 diabetes.
 The functionality includes measuring glucose levels, predicting highs and lows, visualizing glucose levels dynamics, etc. Additionally, clients can purchase insulin pumps that will automatically control insulin levels and keep them on needed levels.